 A growing number of people began to attend the conference as time went on, and it quickly gained international notice.
 As of 2010, organizers anticipated that more than 12,000 guests had seen 2,000 musical performers on more than 80 stages.

 Events and parties are conducted in Austin to promote individual musicians through the efforts of record labels, music bloggers, and radio stations.
 Those attending the conference can also participate in various workshops and debates, ranging from band promotion to legal difficulties to discussions with artists themselves.
 There’s also a trade fair in the Austin Convention Center, where attendees can network and check out the latest products and technologies.
+You can read more about Texas festivals in the Austin American Statesman.

 3. ADE: Amsterdam Dance Event (Amsterdam, Netherlands)